BIH-DMBS/CLUES/docs/dataCatalog.md

 # CLUES Geospatial Data Catalog
 This page describes the geospatial data sources and datasets integrated into the CLUES workflow.
 For each data source, a short description, source-specific configuration file (config), spatial and temporal resolution, download format and reference link are provided.
-A summary table with all geospatial datasets is provided below the Data Source Details section.
+A summary table with all geospatial datasets is provided below the Geospatial Data Sources section.

 ## Geospatial Data Sources